elianalopezv/blog-adventure/content/blog/make-gatsby-blog/index.md

 ---
 title: Making a blog with Gatsby
 date: "2020-01-10T02:43:00.000Z"
-description: "At first, it sounds challenging but then you'll find Gatsby is love."
+description: "At first, it sounds challenging but then you'll find Gatsby is your friend."
 ---

-At first, it sounds challenging but then you'll find Gatsby is love 💜
+At first, it sounds challenging but then you'll find Gatsby is your friend 💜

 It doesn’t matter if you are a complete noob or a pro senior dev.
 Gatsby is made for everyone.
 The [official tutorials][gatsby-tutorials] are great and explain everything you need 👌